Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Classes/Bard/Bard.md

 #### Level 3: Bard Subclass
 You gain a [[Bard subclass]] of your choice.
 A subclass is a specialization that grants you features at certain Bard levels.
 For the rest of your career, you gain each of your subclass's features that are of your Bard level or lower.
 #### Level 4: Ability Score Improvement
-You gain the [[Ability Score Improvement]] feat (see "[[Rules/Playing the Game/Character Creation/Feats]]") or another feat of your choice for which you qualify.
+You gain the [[Ability Score Improvement]] feat (see "[[Feats]]") or another feat of your choice for which you qualify.
 You gain this feature again at Bard levels 8, 12, and 16.
 #### Level 5: Font of Inspiration
 You now regain all your expended uses of [[Bard#Level 1 Bardic Inspiration|Bardic Inspiration]] when you finish a [[Short Rest|Short]] or [[Long Rest]].